yeoman/yo/readme.md

 - `--no-color` - Disable colors.
 - `--version` - Print the current `yo` version.
 - `--help` - Print `yo` help menu with the list of found generators.
-- `--[no-]insight` - Toggle anonymous [Insight](https://github.com/yeoman/insight) tracking which helps us improve Yeoman.
-Using either of these flags on the first run will prevent you from being prompted about it interactively.
-The flags can also be used to change it later on.
 - `--generators` - Print available generators.
 - `--local-only` - Disable lookup of globally-installed generators.